 The cloud itself wasn't very tall; thus, after a bit, we climbed above it.

 From now on, it was only getting better and better.

 The higher we went, the clouds kept descending and thinning out, even disappearing at places.
 This revealed some stunning outlooks.

 The trail eventually reaches a scenic ridge that follows towards the summit.

-On the summit is a shelter against bad weather, which in our case wasn't needed - It was a calm day, besides occasional gusts there was no wind whatsoever.
-Here on Ben Nevis, that's like winning a lottery.
+On the summit is a shelter against bad weather, which in our case wasn't needed - It was a calm day, besides occasional gusts, there was no wind whatsoever.
+Experiencing that on Ben Nevis, that's like winning a lottery.